wistia/wistia-open-docs/_posts/customizing-your-video.md

 {% post_image hashed_id: '9a0c105070fb69e6377f272571a6087e805b821a', class: 'float_right', width: 300 %}

-You can place a Turnstile at any point of your video by adjusting the time stamp or dragging the waypoint to the exact frame you'd like it to appear on.
+You can place a Turnstile at any point of your video by adjusting the time stamp or dragging the waypoint to the exact frame you'd like it to appear.
 Neato!

 {% post_image hashed_id: '28400a9a5247cda7b312e1fce2c5e932552df901', class: 'center' %}